grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 One generator is bundled into the audio server; a pulse wave generator.

+One effect is bundled into the audio server; Oberheim LPF filter.

 Fragment to Faust DSP parameters can be specified through nentry interface primitive and are used to transfer note / initial generator data.

 Here is a list of usable Faust generators nentry key :